osstech-jp/mailman/src/mailman/docs/CONTRIBUTE.rst

 ``mailman.testing``.
 For example, to use ``dump_list`` you first need to import it from the ``mailman.testing.documentation`` module.

+..
+Of course, *this* doctest doesn't have these preloaded...
+   >>> from zope.component import getUtility
+   >>> from mailman.interfaces.listmanager import IListManager

 The shell automatically initializes the Mailman system, loads all the available interfaces, and configures the `Zope Component Architecture`_ (ZCA) which is used to access all the software components in Mailman.
 So for